mojaveexpressguide/mojaveexpressguide.github.io/docs/Introduction.md

 - Weapons can jam even during regular firing at low conditions.
 - Bullet sponges at higher difficulty have been reduced noticeably.
 - Head DT/DR is now separated from the body, meaning helmets are necessary for head protection.
+- FO3-style item repair is back.
+The max repair amount of equipment will be capped based on the player's Repair skill.
+Formula: (Repair Skill * 0.6) + 40.
 - Power Armor is now big and bulky with custom animations and sounds.
 - You can bash enemies with your weapon like in FO4.
 - Some dialogue checks have been changed from Speech to Charisma where logically applicable, giving the once useless SPECIAL stat more of a reason to exist.